-Problems with the post
+Problems with the post and lost mail

 You've waited ages for a parcel, but what do you do if it arrives in pieces or doesn't turn up at all?